juansiliezar/Binary-Classification-with-Sci-kit-Learn/README.md

-# Binary Classification with Sci-kit Learn
+# Binary Classification with Sci-kit Learn: Megaline Plan Recommendation

-### **Problem Statement**
+## Problem Statement
-Mobile carrier Megaline has discovered that many of its subscribers use legacy plans.
-They want a model that will analyze subscribers' behavior and recommend one of Megaline's newer plans, Smart or Ultra, with a minimum accuracy score of 75%.
-For this binary classification task I aim to develop a model with the highest possible accuracy.
-I will employ three classification algorithms to train the model.
-The trained model with the highest accuracy score will be delivered to Megaline.
-The three learning algorithms I will employ are:
+Mobile carrier Megaline has identified a challenge with a substantial number of their subscribers sticking to outdated service plans.
+The objective is to develop a predictive model that analyses subscriber behavior and accurately recommends one of the newer, more advantageous plans—either Smart or Ultra.
+The target is to achieve a minimum accuracy of 75%, aiming for the highest possible accuracy to ensure effective plan recommendations.

-1. Decision Tree Classifier
-2. Random Forest Classifier
-3. Logistic Regression Classifier
+## Solution Approach
+This project utilizes three different machine learning algorithms for the binary classification task:
+- **Decision Tree Classifier**: A model that uses a tree-like graph of decisions and their possible consequences.
+- **Random Forest Classifier**: An ensemble learning method for classification that constructs a multitude of decision trees at training time.
+- **Logistic Regression Classifier**: A statistical model that in its basic form uses a logistic function to model a binary dependent variable.

+## Data Description
-The data Megaline has provided represents the behavior of users who have already switch to one of the new plans from the legacy plans.
-The data was pre-processed in a previous analysis I did for Megaline.
-Every observation in the dataset contains monthly behavior information about one user.
-The information given is as follows:
+The dataset provided by Megaline includes behavior metrics of users who have already transitioned from legacy to newer plans.
+Each record in the dataset represents monthly behavior data of a single user with the following attributes:

-- сalls — number of calls
+- `calls`: Number of calls made by the user.
-- minutes — total call duration in minutes
+- `minutes`: Total duration of calls in minutes.
-- messages — number of text messages
+- `messages`: Number of text messages sent.
-- mb_used — Internet traffic used in MB
-- is_ultra — plan for the current month (Ultra - 1, Smart - 0)

-I will use the accuracy score function provided by the sklearn metrics library to evaluate the trained models
+- `mb_used`: Data usage in megabytes.
+- `is_ultra`: Current plan of the user (1 for Ultra, 0 for Smart).

+## Model Evaluation
+Models will be evaluated based on their accuracy using the `accuracy_score` function from the `sklearn.metrics` library.
+The model with the highest accuracy will be recommended for implementation to assist Megaline in promoting their newer plans effectively.

+## Conclusion
+The final deliverable will be the model that best categorizes subscribers into the most suitable plan, fostering better customer satisfaction and enhanced service usage.